-Art 2 (History of Western Art) (3 units); Art 3 (History of Western Art) (3 units) Biology Examination:
+Art 2 (3 units);

+Art 3 (3 units)

+Biology Examination:

-Biology 10 (Fundamentals of Biology) (4 units) Chemistry Examination:
+Biology 10 (4 units) Chemistry Examination:

-Chemistry 1A (General Chemistry I) (5 units)
+Chemistry 1A (5 units)

 (Note: The student must have a score of 4 or 5 and provide a laboratory portfolio to the Dean of Natural Sciences for evaluation for credit.)

 Computer Science Examination:

-Computer Science 1 (Problem Solving and Program Design Using C++) (4 units) - Score 4 or 5 on Computer Science A Examination, or 3 or 4 on AB Examination Computer Science 1 and 2 (Introduction to Data Structures) (9 units) - Score of 5 on Computer Science AB Examination Economics (Macroeconomics) Examination: Economics 1 (Principles of Economics: Macroeconomics) (3 units) Economics (Microeconomics) Examination: Economics 2 (Principles of Economics: Microeconomics Theory) (3 units) English (Language and Composition) Examination: English 1A (Reading and Composition) (4 units) - Score of 3 or 4 English 1A (Reading and Composition) and English 1B (Literature and Composition) (7 units) - Score of 5 English (Literature and Composition) Examination: English 1A (Reading and Composition) (4 units) or English 1B (Literature and Composition) (3 units) - Score of 3 or 4 English 1A (Reading and Composition) and English 1B (Literature and Composition) (7 units) - Score of 5 Foreign Language Examination:
+Computer Science 1 (4 units) - Score 4 or 5 on Computer Science A Examination, or 3 or 4 on AB Examination

+Computer Science 1 and 2 (9 units) - Score of 5 on Computer Science AB Examination

+Economics Examination (Macroeconomics):

+Economics 1 (3 units)

+Economics Examination (Microeconomics):

+Economics 2 (3 units)

+English Examination (Language and Composition):

+English 1A (4 units) - Score of 3 or 4

+English 1A and English 1B (7 units) - Score of 5

+English Examination (Literature and Composition):

+English 1A (4 units) or

+English 1B (3 units) - Score of 3 or 4

+English 1A and English 1B (7 units) - Score of 5

+Foreign Language Examination:
-Two consecutive courses for a total of 8 units Government and Politics (American) Examination: Political Science 1 (Governments of U.S. and California) (3 units) Government and Politics (Comparative) Examination: Political Science 2 (Comparative Politics) (3 units) History Examination:

-History 1A-1B (American) (6 units) History 140 (European) (3 units) Mathematics Examination:
+Two consecutive courses for a total of 8 units Government and Politics Examination (American and California): Political Science 1 (3 units) Government and Politics Examination (Comparative): Political Science 2 (3 units) History Examination (American and European): History 101-102 (6 units) History 140 (3 units) Mathematics Examination:

-Mathematics 150 (Elementary Statistics with Probability) (4 units) - Score of 4 or 5 on Statistics Examination Mathematics 190 (Single Variable Calculus and Analytical Geometry I) (5 units) - Score of 4 or 5 on Calculus AB Examination Mathematics 190 (Single Variable Calculus and Analytical Geometry I) (5 units) - Score of 3 on Calculus BC Examination Mathematics 190 & 191 (Single Variable Calculus and Analytical Geometry I & II) (9 units) - Score of 4 or 5 on Calculus BC Examination (Note: Students who score a 3 or better on the Statistics AP exam, the Calculus AB exam, or the Calculus BC exam have met the associate degree, IGETC (Area 2) and CSU General Education (Area B4) mathematics requirements.)
+Mathematics 150 (4 units) - Score of 4 or 5 on Statistics Examination Mathematics 190 (5 units) - Score of 4 or 5 on Calculus AB Examination Mathematics 190 (5 units) - Score of 3 on Calculus BC Examina- Mathematics 190 & 191 (9 units) - Score of 4 or 5 on Calculus BC Examination (Note: Students who score a 3 or better on the Statistics AP exam, the Calculus AB exam, or the Calculus BC exam have met the associate degree, IGETC (Area 2) and CSU General Education (Area B4) mathematics requirements.)
 Physics Examination:

-Physics 2A (General Physics) (4 units) - Score of 5 on Physics B Examination Physics 1A (Mechanics of Solids) (4 units) - Score of 5 on Physics C Examination Psychology Examination:
+Physics 2A (4 units) - Score of 5 on Physics B Examination Physics 1A (4 units) - Score of 5 on Physics C Examination Psychology Examination: